Hawikuh Ruins: History

 Although they are not decorated with turquoises, nor made of lime or good bricks, nevertheless they are very good houses, with three, four, and five stories, where there are very good apartments ... and some very good rooms underground Kivas, paved, which are made for winter and have something like hot baths.

 Some Hawikuu residents fled to the Dowa Yalanne mesa top to escape the attackers of the Coronado expedition.
-The 14 structures at Dowa Yalanne, which were used as a refuge from the Spaniards between 1540-1680, were called Heshoda Ayahltona ("ancient buildings above").
+The 14 structures at Dowa Yalanne, which were used as a refuge from the Spaniards between 1540 and 1680, were called Heshoda Ayahltona ("ancient buildings above").

 In 1628 the Spanish established Mission La Purísima Concepción de Hawikuh at this pueblo.
 The Spanish attempted to suppress the Zuni religion, and introduced the encomienda forced-labor system.
 In 1632, the Hawikuh Zuni rebelled, burned the church, and killed the priest.
 In 1672, Apache raiders burned the church.
 In 1680 it was burned again during the Great Pueblo Revolt, when all the Nuevo México pueblos rose against the Spanish.
 After this revolt, the Zuni permanently abandoned Hawikuh.